Katerine Savard

-Katerine Savard (born May 26, 1993) is a Canadian competitive swimmer who specializes in women's butterfly events and freestyle relay.
+Katerine Savard (born May 26, 1993) is a Canadian former competitive swimmer who specializes in women's butterfly events and freestyle relay.
 She holds several Canadian national records in the butterfly over the 50-, 100-, and 200-metre distances in both the short and long courses.
 Savard also holds the Canadian junior butterfly record in the 200-metre event.
-She won the gold medal at the Summer Universiade in the 100-metre butterfly in 2012, while also garnering a medal in the 50-metre butterfly at the 2013 Universiade.
-Savard won gold at the Commonwealth Games in the 100-metre butterfly in Glasgow, where she set the Commonwealth record in the process.
-At the same games she also won a bronze as a member of the women's 4×100-metre medley relay team.
+She won the gold medal at the 100-metre butterfly event at the 2013 Summer Universiade, held in Kazan.
+Savard also won gold at the 2014 Commonwealth Games in the 100-metre butterfly in Glasgow, where she set the Commonwealth record in the process.
+At the same games, she won a bronze medal as a member of the women's 4×100-metre medley relay team.

-Personal
+Personal life

-Savard began to swim early, her mother afraid of drowning, she dove into the water at the age of 8 months.
+With her mother afraid of drowning, Savard began to swim early and dove into the water at the age of 8 months.
 At this time, she did not like water.
 She continued to meet her Aquaventure 4 certification, where she stands out for her excellent technique in several strokes and was invited to join the sports team Swim Club UNIK from Pont-Rouge.
 In 2004, at 10 years old, after a few medals in regional competitions, she received the title of succession of the year of this club.

 She takes more taste for competitions and decided in 2006, at age 13, to join the swim club CSQ at Quebec City which offers the Sport-Study swimming in high school the Camaradière.

 Within months, intensive training led her to achieve the standard Youth and to make her first provincial team, the "Triangulaire" in 2007.
 She made her first provincial record in 2008.
 She joined her first and only Canadian junior team in 2009 and made her first Canadian record in 2011.
 In 2010, her performances escalated on senior teams, despite her 16 years old age, becoming a national champion in the 100-metre butterfly.
 In 2016, she is part of the national team and has participated in many major games including London Olympics 2012 for which she was selected at just 18 years of age.

 Since 2013, she stands out on the international scene and has established a world record of the Summer Universiade in 100-metre butterfly.
 For 2016, she achieved a bronze at the Rio Olympic Games.